stevenwpaugh/exploreAPI/README.md

 R package for accessing explore.pediatriccancergenomeproject.org data programatically through R

-Current version is 0.3, but tags for previous versions (0.1, 0.2) are availble)
+Current version is 0.4, but tags for previous versions are availble

 Changelog

+Version 0.4
+Updated URLs to use "csv" style datatable for retrival.
+Due to CNV data table size, a sample name is now required for this datatype.

 Version 0.3
 Removed login functions